ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : Short name for the JSON data item a JSONPath expression is applied to.

 Output Path:
-: A simple form of JSONPath expression that identifies a Position by providing a query that results in exactly that position.
+: A simple form of JSONPath expression that identifies a node by providing a query that results in exactly that node.
 Similar to, but syntactically different from, a JSON Pointer {{-pointer}}.

-Position:
-: A JSON data item identical to or nested within the JSON data item to which the query is applied to, expressed either by the value of that data item or by providing a Normalized Path Expression as a JSONPath Output Path.

-Normalized Path Expression:
-: A query in a normalized form that identifies exactly one Position in an Argument; see {{overview}}.

 ## Inspired by XPath